Carolyn Ainslie, vice president for finance and treasurer

 - other environmental conditions that optimize an object’s preservation, regardless of whether the object is on display or is in storage

-The Manager of Campus Collections should be consulted regarding care, maintenance, and security issues.
+The Art Museum's Manager of Campus Collections should be consulted regarding care, maintenance, and security issues.
 Security measures and expense should be commensurate with an object’s overall value.
 All requests for funding should be directed to the Vice Provost, Space Programming and Planning, Office of the Provost.